jdhwpgmbca/pcapture/QUICKSTART-WINDOWS.md

 ## Remember-me

-- Remember-me can be turned on in the `Realm Settings` section.
+- Remember-me can be turned on or off in the `Realm Settings` section.